matas-noreika/digital_communications/compression/README.md

 The divu file outputs are tested using command line tools like hexdump to view binary raw information and ls -l to view byte size of file.

 # applications
-## divu.h
-Header API for handling files with divu extension.
-The API provides functions for compression and decompression.
-The header also provides type definitions for header information to be easily parsed.

 ## whitebox.exe
 The whitebox program generates a file called whitebox.divu that holds the RLE compressed data of a 256x256 whitebox image.